MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbServer/deploy/deploy-conferencing/office-web-app-server.md

 ms.prod: skype-for-business-itpro
 localization_priority: Normal
 ms.assetid: b7e9149e-bf16-4120-afe0-3ee09c88f5eb
-description: 'Zusammenfassung: Lesen Sie dieses Thema, um Informationen zum Konfigurieren der Integration von Office Web Apps Server und Skype für Business Server 2015, für PowerPoint-Präsentationen für Webkonferenzen aktivieren.' ms.openlocfilehash: da6b5765cf62fc97fcc20b72e2411db306b37f0e ms.sourcegitcommit: 7d819bc9eb63bfd85f5dada09f1b8e5354c56f6b ms.translationtype: MT ms.contentlocale: de-DE ms.lasthandoff: 03/28/2018
+description: 'Summary: Read this topic to learn how to configure integration between Office Web Apps Server and Skype for Business Server 2015 to enable PowerPoint presentations for web conferencing.' ms.openlocfilehash: da6b5765cf62fc97fcc20b72e2411db306b37f0e ms.sourcegitcommit: 7d819bc9eb63bfd85f5dada09f1b8e5354c56f6b ms.translationtype: HT ms.contentlocale: de-DE ms.lasthandoff: 03/28/2018
 ---
 # <a name="configure-integration-with-office-web-apps-server-in-skype-for-business-server-2015"></a>Konfigurieren der Integration mit Office Web Apps Server in Skype for Business Server 2015

-**Zusammenfassung:** Lesen Sie dieses Thema, um Informationen zum Konfigurieren der Integration von Office Web Apps Server und Skype für Business Server 2015, für PowerPoint-Präsentationen für Webkonferenzen aktivieren.
+**Summary:** Read this topic to learn how to configure integration between Office Web Apps Server and Skype for Business Server 2015 to enable PowerPoint presentations for web conferencing.

-Skype für Business Server setzt Office Web Apps Server zum Verarbeiten von PowerPoint-Präsentationen für Webkonferenzen.
-Informationen zu den Vorteilen dieses Ansatzes finden Sie unter [Planen von Konferenzen in Skype für Business Server 2015](../../plan-your-deployment/conferencing/conferencing.md).
+Skype for Business Server employs Office Web Apps Server to handle PowerPoint presentations for web conferencing.
+For information about the advantages to this approach, see [Plan for conferencing in Skype for Business Server 2015](../../plan-your-deployment/conferencing/conferencing.md).

-Bevor Sie Skype für Business Server mit Office Web Apps Server konfigurieren können, müssen Sie sicherstellen, dass die Office Web Apps Server bereits bereitgestellt und konfiguriert ist.
-Informationen zu Office Web Apps Server, finden Sie im Artikel [Bereitstellen der Infrastruktur: Office Online Server](https://go.microsoft.com/fwlink/p/?linkid=257525).
+Before you can configure Skype for Business Server to use Office Web Apps Server, you must ensure that Office Web Apps Server is already deployed and configured.
+For information on Office Web Apps Server, see the article [Deploy the infrastructure: Office Online Server](https://go.microsoft.com/fwlink/p/?linkid=257525).

-Nachdem Office Web Apps Server erfolgreich installiert wurde und der Webfarm ordnungsgemäß konfiguriert wird, müssen Sie dann Skype für Business Server durch Hinzufügen von Office Web Apps Server-Such-URL zu Ihrer Skype für Unternehmen die Kommunikation mit dem neuen Server konfigurieren Server-Topologie.
+After Office Web Apps Server has been successfully installed and your Web farm correctly configured, you must then configure Skype for Business Server to communicate with the new server by adding the Office Web Apps Server discovery URL to your Skype for Business Server topology.

 > [!NOTE]
-> Die neueste Iteration des Office Web Apps Server heißt Office Online-Server, die von Skype für Business Server 2015 unterstützt wird.
-Weitere Informationen finden Sie in der [Dokumentation zur Office Online-Server](https://technet.microsoft.com/en-us/library/jj219456%28v=office.16%29.aspx).
+> The latest iteration of Office Web Apps Server is named Office Online Server, which is supported by Skype for Business Server 2015.
+Weitere Details finden Sie in der [Office Online Server-Dokumentationhttps://technet.microsoft.com/en-us/library/jj219456(v=office.16).aspx](https://technet.microsoft.com/en-us/library/jj219456%28v=office.16%29.aspx).

-## <a name="configure-skype-for-business-server-to-communicate-with-office-web-apps-server"></a>Konfigurieren von Skype für Business Server zur Kommunikation mit Office Web Apps Server
+## <a name="configure-skype-for-business-server-to-communicate-with-office-web-apps-server"></a>Skype for Business Server 2015: Konfigurieren der Integration mit Office Web Apps Server

 Gehen Sie dazu wie folgt vor:

-1. Skype für Business Server-Topologie-Generator zu öffnen.
+1. Open Skype for Business Server Topology Builder.

 2. Wählen Sie im Dialogfeld **Topologie-Generator** die Option **Topologie aus vorhandener Bereitstellung herunterladen** aus und klicken Sie dann auf **OK**.